 - 1 clove garlic

 - 1 (about 1 ounce) ancho chile, stem and seeds removed

-- 1 tablespoon kosher or coarse sea salt or to taste
+- 1 1/2 teaspoons kosher or sea salt divided, or more to taste